dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/teams.md

 Migrations in Team Environments
 ===============================
 When working with Migrations in team environments, pay extra attention to the model snapshot file.
-This file can tell you if your teammate's migration merges cleanly with yours of if you need to resolve a conflict by re-creating your migration before sharing it.
+This file can tell you if your teammate's migration merges cleanly with yours or if you need to resolve a conflict by re-creating your migration before sharing it.

 Merging